Snow, ice disrupt trips home for millions of Chinese ahead of Spring Festival | Business

 Hunan and Hubei provinces have borne the brunt of the severe weather, which worsened over the weekend, slowing highway traffic to a crawl and cancelling hundreds of trains.
 The travel disruptions coincide with the biggest mass travel migration in the world as millions flock home to see their families for the Chinese New Year.

-Over the past few days, videos across Chinese social media showed images of people stranded on trains and or trapped in cars on snowy highways in several cities, including Jingzhou.
-One driver was trapped in a car for three days, business outlet Yicai reported on Monday, and a passenger going to Wuhan was stuck on a train after it lost power supply amid freezing temperatures, social media videos showed.
+Over the past few days, videos across Chinese social media showed images of people stranded on trains and trapped in cars on snowy highways in several cities, including Jingzhou.
+One driver was trapped in a car for three days, media outlet Yicai reported, and a passenger going to Wuhan was stuck on a train after it lost power amid freezing temperatures, social media videos showed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)